ryan95f/yamlator/docs/schema_components.md

 # Schema components

-Below are the various components that can be used to construct a schema in Yamler that can be used to validate a YAML file.
+Below are the various components that can be used to construct a schema with Yamlator that can be used to validate a YAML file.

 ## Schema